List of BSD operating systems: History

+BSD distributions

+Since the early 2000s, BSD has grown into a family of derivatives—each refining, removing, or adding features while staying largely compatible with FreeBSD, NetBSD, or OpenBSD.

 FreeBSD-based

 FreeBSD is a free Unix-like operating system descended from AT&T UNIX via the Berkeley Software Distribution (BSD).
 FreeBSD currently has more than 200 active developers and thousands of contributors.
 Other notable derivatives include DragonFly BSD, which was forked from FreeBSD 4.8, and Apple Inc.'s macOS, with its Darwin base including a large amount of code derived from FreeBSD.